 Still Peete who says he was once homeless helped serve others before sitting down to eat.
 “I have to do whatever I can to help them,” says Peete.

-“Makes my heart very happy,” adds Veturia Preston.
+“Makes my heart very happy,” adds Veturia Colquett.
 She helped sponsor this special feast along with Villa Bellini’s owner through Veturia’s organization Our Daily Bread of Tampa Bay.
 Veturia says, “We want to make sure no one goes hungry in our area.”

 It’s an act of kindness Veturia learned from her grandmother as a child in Romania.
 “They knew they could come to my grandma and get a meal served no questions asked,” says Veturia.
 Our Daily Bread of Tampa Bay opened 3 years ago.